Who we are

 Will there be public access through Gate Burton Energy Park?

 There are currently no public rights of way across the land the site comprises.
 However, in their feedback to our Stage One Consultation a number of people responded to our invite for ideas of project and schemes we could support to benefit communities closest to the project with suggestions that the scheme design incorporates accesses across the site for walking and horse-riding, and even the possibility of a running loop.

-As we continue to shape our detailed proposals for the solar energy park further to this first stage of consultation having place we are looking at how, subject to health and safety compliance and relevant landowner permissions, these suggestions can be incorporated as we continue to refine the scheme design.
+As we continue to shape our detailed proposals for the solar energy park, we are looking at how, subject to health and safety compliance and relevant landowner permissions, these suggestions can be incorporated as we continue to refine the scheme design.

 How will Gate Burton Energy Park affect local ecology and wildlife?

-Low Carbon is committed to enhancing the existing biodiversity within the boundary of the land available for the project.
-We are required to demonstrate a biodiversity net gain of 10 per cent as a minimum on the site.
-Surveys are still being undertaken by ecologists to determine the native species and habitats onsite.
-Independent evidence of biodiversity net gains on solar farms, using metrics provided by the Department for Environment, Food & Rural Affairs, shows that solar farm biodiversity net gain can range from 20% to over 100%, see HERE.
+Independent evidence of biodiversity net gains on solar farms, using metrics provided by the Department for Environment, Food & Rural Affairs, shows that solar farm biodiversity net gain can range from 20 per cent to over 100 per cent.

 How much of the land comprising the site on which Gate Burton Energy Park is proposed as being built will be taken out of productive agricultural use if the scheme goes ahead?

 There is always a balance to be found when new development comes forward, with many factors and impacts to consider.
 Due to its proposed location, Gate Burton Energy Park will utilise land that could be used for food production.
 However, the land take involved is minimal in the context of food production across Lincolnshire and allows clean energy to be generated at greater scale and efficiency than rooftop alternatives.